parallelworks/multihost_singularity_mpi/README.md

-# MULTIHOST HELLO DOCKER MPI
+# MULTIHOST HELLO SINGULARITY MPI
 This repository is an example of running OpenMPI in multiple hosts using Singularity.